Colleges by Location

 Campus Life

-Not everything at Lehigh University is about learning and grades: campus life is an essential part of your educational experience.
-Find out some info about campus life at Lehigh University.
+It is not all about learning and grades at Lehigh University: campus life is a crucial component of your educational experience.
+Find out some information about social life at Lehigh University.

 Student Organizations

-The number of student organizations and groups with open membership at this school is 275.
+There are 258 student organizations and groups with open membership at this school.
 That includes sororities and fraternities.
-At this school, 13% of male students are members of social organizations, while that percentage is 16 for female students.
-The student organization with the highest level of popularity is South Asian Students Association, followed by Student Senate and Marching 97.
-Other popular organizations among the students at Lehigh University are Cheese Club and Outing Club.
+The percentage of male students who are members of organizations is 18.13 and female students 25.29.
+The most popular student organization is Outing Club, followed by African Students Association and Cheese Club.
+Other popular organizations at Lehigh University are University Productions and Marching Ban '97.

 If you are interested in music, you can join the Lehigh University band or chorus.
-There is a drama club you can join if acting is something that interests you.
+If the world of acting appeals to you, there is a drama club you can join.
 You have a passion for media and communication?
-Lehigh University publishes its own newspaper and has its own radio station.
+Lehigh University publishes its own newspaper.

 Student Services